Jets draft picks 2021: Full list of New York's draft picks, order for every round - ProFootballTalk

 It’s beyond clear the Jets have been a mess for some time, cycling between coaches, quarterbacks and GMs.
 But for the first time in over a decade, they’ve cleaned house and are ready to start fresh – again.
 It’s almost as if Douglas watched Breaking Bad recently and listened to Mike say “No More Half Measures.”
 The Jets traded away Sam Darnold, opting to likely select BYU QB Zach Wilson 2nd overall.
 With a rookie QB and a rookie HC on the same timeline, along with a boatload of draft picks, perhaps the team’s mission statement will all be on one timeline.
 Douglas decided to load up on draft picks for this year and next (the Jets have Seattle’s 1st round pick in 2022 as well) in an effort to do what the last GM couldn’t do for Darnold – protect and surround him with talent.

-The Jets could use their second 1st round pick or their early 2nd round pick this year on offensive line help, but the Jets have many holes.
+The Jets could use their second 1st round pick or their early 2nd round pick this year on offensive line help, but the team has many holes.
 Cornerback and wide receiver are two needs, despite signing Corey Davis in free agency.
 Either way, it looks like Douglas will use the draft to try and turn this franchise around.

 Click here for the entire 2021 NFL Draft order